 This caring and compassionate choice fosters a sense of belonging as relatives recognize their place within a lineage that extends far into the past.
 It is with this enduring connection that memories and stories are passed down through the ages.

-If you’re seeking guidance on the process of burying cremated remains in a cemetery, this comprehensive guide will walk you through the steps involved in the process.
+If you are interested in learning more about the process of burying cremated remains in a cemetery, this comprehensive guide will walk you through the steps involved in the process.

 Step 1: Select a Burial Space